Parameter Widgets#

 The PrimRes parameter, which represents a primitive residue, requires

-an argument m
+an argument m for the modulus.

 A PrimRes of modulus 7 can be defined like this: